anuja-meetoo/SmartEXP3/controlled_experiment/README.md

    ```

    Per time slot data will be saved in the file \<hostname>_\<algorithmName>_run\<run_index>.csv (e.g. rpi_1_SmartEXP3_run1.csv) and sent to the remote machine (running the secondary server) at the end of the experiment).

+## Experiment data
+The output files from the following experiments are provided:
+* All devices using Smart EXP3 in a static setting where are devices start .